leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/editing/face_sets.rst

    :Mode:      Sculpt Mode
    :Menu:      :menuselection:`Face Sets --> Randomize Colors`

-Generates a new set of random colors to render the Face Sets in the 3D Viewport.
+Generates a new set of random colors to render the face sets in the 3D Viewport.